Tag: Melanie Onn

 The below Parliamentary question was asked by Melanie Onn on 2016-02-05.

-To ask the Minister for the Cabinet Office, on how many occasions government departments have paid bills to small and medium-sized businesses more than 60 days after the date the invoice was received since 2010-11.
+To ask the Minister for the Cabinet Office, what the total value is of the bills that government departments have paid to small businesses more than 60 days after the date the invoice was received since 2010-11.

 Matthew Hancock